 The Williams College Web Archive collects:

-- Web-based projects created by faculty and students
+- Web-based projects created by faculty, staff, and students

 - Websites, blogs, and social media by members of the Williams community